Introduction

 - Copies of your refugee application (Form I-589) to back up your claims.

 Getting these documents simplifies the interview process and reduces the risk of missing paperwork.
-Many face challenges with their due to incomplete submissions.
-In 2024, it was highlighted that a significant number of applicants struggled with because of this, showing just how vital is.
+Many applicants face challenges with their interviews due to incomplete submissions.
+In 2024, it was highlighted that a significant number of applicants struggled with their cases because of this, showing just how vital documentation is.
 Keeping a labeled folder or binder with all necessary documents means you can present your case effectively and confidently.
 Remember, you’re not alone in this fight - we’re here to support you every step of the way.

 Demonstrate Appropriate Behavior During the Interview